jan4j/Automatic-Stock-Analysis-Report/README.md

 This is an interactive, multi-page report which displays a number of tables and interactive plots in a report format.
 The app automatically loads the data from yahoo finance.

-Please find the exact description of the report in the file above **Documentation**.
+Please find the exact description of the report in the file above **Documentation.pdf**.

 When you execute the app you will be asked which stocks you want to analyse and from which one you want an investment advice based on chart analysis.
 Please always input exactly 4 stock tickers and only 1 ticker for the moving average analysis.